-Certain foods that are high in nutrients, vitamins, protein, antioxidants, and omega 3's are great for improving health, but can also help to improve a person's mood and mental wellness.
+Certain foods that are high in nutrients, vitamins, protein, antioxidants, and omega 3's are great for improving bodily health, but can also help to improve a person's mood and mental wellness.
 When healthy foods are consumed daily, depression can lessen and a person can start to feel better.
-Some examples of foods that are best to cure depression are:
+Many people enjoy eating when they are depressed or upset.
+This is great, as long as the right foods are being consumed.
+Some examples of foods that are best to lessen depression are:

 3. Take a Multivitamin Everyday.

 A multivitamin can provide a body with essential vitamins, minerals, and nutrients it may be lacking.
 Even though a person maintains a healthy diet, sometimes it is difficult to get everything a body needs all in one day.
 A multivitamin contains certain ingredients that only a vitamin can provide, like the proper amounts of certain vitamins, minerals, and nutrients.
 Always take a multivitamin with plenty of water shortly after eating a healthy meal to avoid nausea.
 Multivitamins can also avoid sickness and certain diseases from developing.
 The multivitamins are specifically designed for men and women and for certain age groups.

 Staying active is healthy for the heart and the body, but also can reduce depression in many different ways.
 Exercising daily can reduce stress, which can decrease depression.
 This can also help a person to get a night of more restful sleep and can boost self-esteem.
 This way to overcome depression is underused and often ignored but is shown to treat mild to moderate depression in a matter of only a few days.
 Exercise in any form is helpful because endorphins and serotonin are released into the brain which can stabilize a more positive mood.
 Some examples of moderate exercising include: